miladkahsarialhadi/c3phcuckoo/README.md

   5. Screenshots taken during the execution of the malware.
   6. Full memory dumps of the machines.

 C3phalex1n Cuckoo Automate Installer is a tool that designed to install cuckoo sandbox required packages and tools automatically.
-Also, I shold mention here, This script just tested sucessfully on Ubuntu 16 x64.
+Also, I should mention here, This script just tested sucessfully on Ubuntu 16 x64.